lucidBrot/stackoverflow-fanatic-badge/README.md

 *This fork removes the sendgrid addon from the requirements.
 That means that the heroku deploy button works without billing info provided, but of course sendgrid (email notifications) will not work.*

+*The requirements have been changed as well, to fix an error that [only timezones from the pytz library are supported](https://github.com/Yelp/elastalert/issues/2968#issuecomment-721193420)*

 A Python script deployed to Heroku that performs automatic logins on stackoverflow.com on a regular basis, so that you can earn the **Fanatic** badge, effortlessly.

 [Fanatic Badge](https://stackoverflow.com/help/badges/83/fanatic)